DomoApps/Test-AI-Review/README.md

 #### Platform APIs

-See (https://developer.domo.com/portal/3b1e3a7d5f420-data-set-api)[DataSet API] for an example.
+See [DataSet API](https://developer.domo.com/portal/3b1e3a7d5f420-data-set-api) for an example.

 These APIs are actively testable in the documentation itself.
 They are all OpenAPI spec `.yaml` files.